OwenFeik/realmview/README.md

 * Remove sprites is forbidden; should be able to remove own sprites
 * Crashes when resizing grid
 * Hollow shapes when rendered with opacity have overlapping triangles visible.
+* Draw menu is broken; wrong tools selected.
+* Add to scene button is broken; `selected_layer` is undefined.
+* Resizing drawings is broken.

 # Documentation